Multi-Parameter Mechanisms for Consumer Surplus Maximization: Introduction

 \subsection{Additional Related Work}

 In addition to \cite{hartline2008optimal}, the works perhaps closest to ours are \cite{fotakis2016efficient,goldner2024simple}. \citet{fotakis2016efficient} study maximizing consumer surplus in fully general domains, but obtain only a $O(\log |\mathcal{O}|)$ approximation guarantee where $\mathcal{O}$ is the set of feasible outcomes.
 Since $|\mathcal{O}|$ can be exponential in the number of items in our indivisible goods settings (and, essentially infinite in our divisible good settings), while their mechanisms apply in our settings, they guarantee only a trivial fraction of the social welfare as consumer surplus (which can be achieved simply by following \cite{hartline2008optimal} on the grand bundle of items).
 Seeking to improve upon the guarantees (in terms of bidders and items) of \cite{fotakis2016efficient}, \citet{goldner2024simple} initiated the study of \emph{sublinear} approximations in multi-dimensional settings.
-Independently and concurrently to our work, they studied multi-dimensional surplus maximization with unit-demand bidders in Bayesian setting as we do in Section \ref{sec:unit-demand}.
-For the case where bidders' values are distributed i.i.d., they devise a \emph{Bayesian incentive compatible} (rather than truthfulness in expectation) auction.
-In Section \ref{sec:unit-demand}, we show that our mechanism achieves the same asymptotic guarantee as \cite{goldner2024simple} under a weaker assumption where for each agent the favorite item is distributed uniformly among the items (which generalizes both the i.i.d. case considered in \cite{goldner2024simple} and the identical items unit-demand case considered in \cite{hartline2008optimal}).
+Independently of our work, they studied multi-dimensional surplus maximization with unit-demand bidders in Bayesian settings as we do in Section \ref{sec:unit-demand}.
+For the case where bidders' values are distributed i.i.d., they devise a \emph{Bayesian incentive compatible} (rather than truthful in expectation) auction.
+In Section \ref{sec:unit-demand}, we show that our mechanism achieves the same asymptotic guarantee as \cite{goldner2024simple} under a weaker assumption where the probability of each item being the favorite of some agent is bounded by $\frac{c}{m}$ (which generalizes both the i.i.d. case considered in \cite{goldner2024simple} and the identical items unit-demand case considered in \cite{hartline2008optimal} when setting $c=1$).